 - a.
 Press HEADER TILT UP or HEADER TILT DOWN cylinder switches on the GSL to extend or retract center-link cylinder until the hook is aligned with the header attachment pin. - b.
-Stop the engine and remove the key. - c.
+Shut down the engine, and remove the key from the ignition. - c.
 Push down on rod end of link cylinder (B) until hook engages and locks onto header pin.